rdubois440/cherry_mx30_usb_bt/README.md

 		keyLookup[6] = KEY_LEFT_ALT;
 		keyLookup[7] = 'g';
 ```
-Special handling must be taken with the "print screen" key, which is missing in the arduino definition
+Special handling must be taken with the "print screen" key, which is missing in the arduino definition.

 ```
 		keyLookup[36] = 0xce;			// F11 is print screen
 ```

-Notice the second lookup table which implements the special behaviour of the left "Windows" key
+Notice the second lookup table which implements the special behaviour of the left "Windows" key.
 ```
 char winKeyLookup[10 * 10];